 Ah, time can be so cruel.
-A few weeks ago, my trust business partner and I were out doing our diligent Tuesday broker touring, when we (almost literally) stumbled across the medallion pictured below, which reads “Medallion Home – Live Better Electrically.”
+A few weeks ago, my trusty business partner and I were out doing our diligent Tuesday broker touring, when we (almost literally) stumbled across the medallion pictured below, which reads “Medallion Home – Live Better Electrically.”
 I’d never ever seen such a thing in San Francisco (or anywhere else for that matter), so my curiousity was piqued, and I snapped a picture with a mental note to someday do a little research.

 It turns out that the medallion was the award for builders who built an “all electric” home during the 1950’s and 1960’s.
 From the greenspun website: